openmrs/openmrs-contrib-rest-api-docs/source/includes/Person/persons.md

     Parameter | Type | Description
     --- | --- | ---
     *preferred* | `Boolean` | true if this is the person's preferred address.
-If a person has multiple addresses, only one can be preferred.
+If a person has multiple addresses, only one can be preferred
     *address1* | `String` | address of the person
     *address2* | `String` | second address of the person
     *cityVillage* | `String` | city/village of the person